"Let's Roll." The History of Rotationalism

 If the process were compulsory, you wouldn’t even be speaking with me.

-All of this is predicated on me signing the paperwork, at which point you would send our information to the State Department of Vital records which then would transmit the state’s request to the Social Security Administration in Washington, D.C. which would then assign a Social Security Number to our son.
+All of this is predicated on me signing some paperwork, at which point you would send our information to the State Department of Vital records which then would transmit the state’s request to the Social Security Administration in Washington, D.C. which would then assign a Social Security Number to our son.

 But that ain’t gonna’ happen.”